jamal94sm/NIPS2026/Rebuttal.md

 1. **Dataset Details & Release Package:** Full transparency on the exact contents, access procedure, and ethical safeguards of the released dataset (response to Reviewer **SSe8**).
 2. **Statistical Robustness:** Additional cross-validation and bootstrap confidence-interval analyses across all baselines and test domains, confirming the reliability of our reported results (response to Reviewer **SSe8**).
 3. **Annotation Quality:** Evidence of high annotation consistency for our manually extracted RoIs, and our commitment to release the extraction tool and raw/RoI image pairs (response to Reviewers **SSe8** and **XTTj**).
-4. **Domain Shift Analysis & Future Methods:** Quantitative confirmation, across five distributional-shift metrics and two embedding backbones, that the performance drop on X-Palm reflects genuine domain shift rather than image quality.
+4. **Domain Shift Analysis & Image Quality Analysis** Quantitative confirmation, across five distributional-shift metrics and , that the performance drop on X-Palm reflects genuine domain shift rather than image quality.
 Reviewer **iRUH** additionally encouraged us to propose new methods for this challenge in future work, which we are already pursuing in the current phase of our project.

-For full transparency, we also note that Reviewer **SSe8**'s upgraded rating reflects the resolution of technical concerns specifically, and does not extend to the ethics/privacy-related review conducted separately by other reviewers.
-As agreed, we will explicitly discuss the demographic distribution as a limitation in the final manuscript.

 We are fully committed to incorporating all this feedback to deliver the highest quality manuscript.
+We appreciate the reviewers to help us in improving the paper.

 Thank you again for your time and productive guidance!

 Sincerely,
 The Authors